Viperfang/FredMin/docs/README.md

 - Try to keep to 80 width
 - There’s a way that works… and there’s the way it should be written.
 Nice code!

+## Code of Conduct
+Be excellent to each other!

 ## Contributors:
 With great thanks to Ben Viperfang Bewick (for his help, support and general awesomeness)